Endless33/jumping-vpn-preview/README.md

 - fintech platforms experiencing session collapse during failover
 - security architects designing deterministic recovery systems
 - operators exploring transport abstraction models

 ---

+## 🧭 Project Philosophy

+Jumping VPN is not driven by market validation cycles or short-term visibility.

+It is an architectural thesis.

+The system evolves based on behavioral correctness, formal constraints, and internal consistency — not external approval.

+Ideas compete in the open.
+Architectures mature over time.

+This repository documents that evolution.

+Architecture does not require permission to exist.
+It requires rigor.

+---